 Margin Trading

 Margin trading is using borrowed funds in an attempt to amplify returns.
 A cash account vs. margin account has key differences to consider before you go about trading.
-Trading with leverage offers investors the possibility of large short-term gains as well as the potential for outsize losses, so it perhaps best suited for sophisticated investors.
+Trading with leverage offers investors the possibility of large short-term gains as well as the potential for outsize losses, so it is perhaps best suited for sophisticated investors.

 Options